ethanhs/WSL-Programs/Observations.md

 ## Minor Issues
 ---------------
-- Keyboard shortcuts do not work in bash
+- Keyboard shortcuts do not work directly on bash window.
+If you need to use commands, like copy & paste, right-click on the title bar > edit > choose command.